 - PDMS is one of the most commonly used material for chip fabrication

 - Thermoplastics, such as PMMA, are favored for microfluidic chip mass production

-The fabrication of paper-based microfluidic devices is relatively simple and flexible, allowing to balance between channel resolution and cost.
+The microfabrication of paper-based microfluidic chips is relatively simple and flexible, allowing to balance between channel resolution and cost.
 The utilization of paper as chip material leads to several advantages.
-The microchannel can act as passive pump dispenser (without the need of power or external components); paper is one of the cheapest materials for microfluidics, and fabrication by printing is convenient and low-cost.
+The microchannel can act as a passive pump dispenser (without the need of power or external components); paper is one of the cheapest materials for microfluidics, and fabrication by printing is convenient and low-cost.
 Paper-based microfluidic devices are promising in portable and low-cost analysis, especially for bioassay-based personalized medical care.

 Working with such materials brings several challenges.
-Channel dimensions are wide (not lower than 200 µm, while 20 μm wide channels are common for other materials).
-Some liquids with low surface tension may not be well confined into hydrophobic channels.
+Channel dimensions are wide (not lower than 200 µm, while 20 μm wide channels are common for other materials) and some liquids with low surface tension may not be well confined into hydrophobic channels.
 It is also not suited for operating with an external pump or dispenser.
 As a result, few microfluidic applications have been demonstrated on paper chips.

-Many methods exist for the fabrication of paper-based microfluidic devices, including, wax printing, inkjet printing, but also flexographic printing, screen-printing, wax screen-printing, paper cutting, and even photolithography.
+Many methods exist for the microfabrication of microfluidic chips with paper, including wax printing, inkjet printing, but also flexographic printing, screen-printing, wax screen-printing, paper cutting, and even photolithography.

 - Development of paper-based microfluidic devices began in the early 21st century

 - It meets a need for inexpensive and portable medical diagnostic systems

 - Channel dimensions are wide compared to other materials (not lower than ~ 200 µm)